This post may contain affiliate links. Please read our disclosure policy.

 - Make the salad.
 In a large bowl, combine the pasta, artichoke hearts, sun-dried tomatoes, olives, capers, scallions, and parsley.
 Then give everything a good toss.

-- Make the dressing.
-In a mason jar with a tight-fitting lid, combine the pesto, olive oil, tomato oil, lemon juice, salt, and pepper.
+- Make the pasta salad dressing.
+In a bowl with a whisk, or a mason jar with a tight-fitting lid, combine the pesto, olive oil, tomato oil, lemon juice, salt, and pepper.
 Shake the container to combine.
 Taste the dressing to make sure it’s to your liking.
 You can refrigerate the dressing until you’re ready to serve.
 You can even make it a day in advance if you prefer.
 Serve the salad cold though.

 - Toss and serve.
 When you’re ready to serve, add the arugula, parmesan cheese, and pine nuts to the salad bowl.
 Pour the dressing over the top.
 Using salad tossers toss the salad until it’s combined.
 Taste and adjust with more salt and pepper as the salad needs.